guneybilen/fastAPI_justlikenew/README.md

-# This Website is based on the assistance provided by the
+### This Website is based on the knowledge taught by the

-# great people that created fastapitutorial.com
+### great people that created fastapitutorial.com

 ## Technology Stack: